ec-europa/europa-component-library/docs/Migrating-v3.md

 Most of the components have been updated without much changes.
 Although, there are a few exceptions, which may result in breaking changes

+- Breadcrumb
+  - twig parameter "icon_size" added, to handle the size of the icon between segments
+  - EC Core breadcrumb is now using the new negative links
+- Button
+  - variant "search" has been removed (css has been integrated in search form)
+- Date block
+  - css class for variant "cancelled" has been renamed from `.ecl-date-block--canceled` to `.ecl-date-block--cancelled`
+  - new css class `.ecl-date-block__daytime` in place of the `ecl-u-sr-only` utility (components are not supposed to contain utilities
 - Footers
   - components have been completely refactored at markup and specs level
   - section ids have been removed to be more consistent